GuanceCloud/guance-docs/docs/en/application-performance-monitoring/index.md

 ## Deploy the Architecture

-The best deployment scheme is to deploy DataKit in each application server, and send the data to the Guance Cloud center through the DataKit of the host where the service is located, which can better integrate the server host index, application log, system log and application service link data of the application service, and carry out the association analysis of various data.
+The best deployment scheme is to deploy DataKit in each application server, and send the data to the Guance center through the DataKit of the host where the service is located, which can better integrate the server host index, application log, system log and application service link data of the application service, and carry out the association analysis of various data.

 ![](img/1.apm-2.png)